We Used a Cargo Box for Our Road Trip and it was Totally Worth it

 So many drastically different environments, right!?

-Here's how we fit all of our stuff into a tiny sedan for a road trip:
+Here's how we fit all of our stuff into a Small sedan for a road trip

 We didn't always have it, but a quarter of the way into the trip Alex decided he NEEDED to snowboard so we went to an REI in Denver and ordered a Yamika RocketBox for pickup.
 It was about $300 and when it showed up I was PISSED.

-We bought a used Thule cargo box from REI:
+So we bought a used Thule cargo box from REI

-We got lucky.
-Ultimately, we ended up buying a used cargo box from REI for a negotiated $200 (originally$600, marked at $250).
+Ultimately, we ended up buying a used Thule cargo box from REI for a negotiated $200 (originally$600, marked at $250).

 NOTE: we had to purchase the roof rack separately and got that from a BMW dealer.